top of page

 The adult sense of self is aware of their own self-agency, and actively develops that, asking for support rather than automatically going to a place of helplessness.

-The adult sense of self knows the difference between a thought and a feeling.
+The adult sense of self knows the difference between a thought and a feeling, wants and needs.

 The adult sense of self is aware when they are catastrophising.